-Particulars Rates at which the materials will be charged to the contractor Place of delivery Unit Rs.
+Particulars iich the mater ed to the cont Place of delivery Unit Rs.
 P.

 Note 1- The person or firm submitting the tender should see that the rates in the above schedule are filled up by the Engineer-in-charge on the issue of the form prior to the submission of the tender.